What is in this leaflet

 - you don’t feel like eating food for several days or longer

 - you feel sick to your stomach (nausea)

 - you have lower stomach area (abdominal) pain

 These side effects may be due to a condition called hepatotoxicity with liver enlargement (hepatomegaly) and fat deposits in the liver (steatosis) which sometimes occurs in patients taking anti-HIV medicines.

-If you have HIV infection and HBV infection you should not stop your DESCOVY treatment without first discussing this with your doctor.
+If you have HBV infection you should not stop your DESCOVY treatment without first discussing this with your doctor.
 Your HBV may get worse (flare-up) if you stop taking DESCOVY.
 A “flare-up” or “hepatic flare” is when your HBV infection suddenly returns in a worse way than before You may require medical exams and blood tests for several months after stopping treatment.
-DESCOVY is not approved for the treatment of HBV, so you must discuss your HBV therapy with your doctor.
+You must discuss your HBV therapy with your doctor.

 Signs and symptoms of inflammation

 In some patients with advanced HIV infection (AIDS), signs and symptoms of inflammation from previous infections may occur soon after anti-HIV treatment is started.
 It is believed that these symptoms are due to an improvement in the body’s immune response, which lets the body fight infections that may have been present with no obvious symptoms.
 If you notice any symptoms of infection, please tell your doctor immediately.

 If you have any of the following symptoms after taking your medication, tell your doctor IMMEDIATELY or go to the accident and emergency department at your nearest hospital.